What is staff turnover?

 The first thing an employer needs to do when they identify an increase in employee turnover or higher levels than the industry ‘norm,’ is to understand why employees are leaving.
 Employers can do this by conducting exit interviews so that they can understand if there are any trends within the business or specific reasons for employee dissatisfaction.
 Once an employer understands the reasons for employee attrition, they can put together an action plan to retain these valuable employees.

-Employee retention is not just about pay and benefits, though these do play a big part in whether an employee is happy or not.
+Employee retention is not just about pay and benefits, though payroll does play a big part in whether an employee is happy or not.
 Areas that the employer may need to address include:

 How PayCaptain can help